yarkhinephyo/15-440-distributed-systems-notes/Topic 4 - Resiliency I.md

 **ACID Property of Transactions**

-- <u>Atomicity</u>: All or nothing.
+- <ins>Atomicity</ins>: All or nothing.
-- <u>Consistency</u>: Execution of a consistent state leaves data consistent.
+- <ins>Consistency</ins>: Execution of a consistent state leaves data consistent.
-- <u>Isolation</u>: As if only one transaction is running.
+- <ins>Isolation</ins>: As if only one transaction is running.
-- <u>Durability</u>: Effects of a committed transaction are preserved forever.
+- <ins>Durability</ins>: Effects of a committed transaction are preserved forever.

 **Shadowing**

-Carefully construct a shadow copy that contains all modification and use <u>an atomic pointer</u> swing that atomically commits a transaction.
+Carefully construct a shadow copy that contains all modification and use <ins>an atomic pointer</ins> swing that atomically commits a transaction.

 Crash recovery is only garbage collection of unreachable pages.
 Slow forward processing during transaction but fast recovery.

 **Intention List**

 Keep a list of proposed changes in the stable storage.
-On commit, write <u>a completion record</u> to the list and gradually apply changes to the stable storage.
+On commit, write <ins>a completion record</ins> to the list and gradually apply changes to the stable storage.
 On abort, delete the intention list instead.

 On crash recovery, discard incomplete intention lists and reapply complete intention lists.
 There is no undo-ing.
 The intention lists must be idempotent.